-When two year old Golden Retriever Rover started growling after being hugged by a child, dog owner and mom, Ann Marie decided to nip the behavior in the bud and give Rover a good scolding and a strong leash correction "he would never forget."
+When a two-year-old Golden Retriever named Rover started growling after being hugged by a child, Rover's owner decided to nip the behavior in the bud and give Rover a good scolding and a strong leash correction "he would never forget."

-Indeed, Rover did no longer growl at the child and Ann Marie carried on thinking that everything was back to normal.
+Indeed, Rover no longer growled at the child and Ann Marie carried on thinking that everything was back to normal.
 She kept a good eye on the dog and child for a while and after a month with no incident, she gave Rover some trust back.

 One day, the child came back from school and seeing Rover wagging its tails and acting all friendly, he decided to give Rover a big hug wrapping his arms around him and giving a nice kiss between the dog's forehead.
 Little did he know though that that day would have turned into a memorable one.

 Upon kissing the dog, the dog quickly reacts and bites the child on the face.
 No skin was actually broken but a few teeth marks were left, leaving a memorable emotional scar that could never be removed.